 Do you have an interesting photo taken in Western Mass or artwork you or your child created you’d like to share?
 Do you have an illustration you would like to see featured on Hilltown Families?
 Send your sample to firstname.lastname@example.org as a low res jpg or pdf.

 Hilltown Families Editors

-Sienna is the Founder and Director of Hilltown Families and lives in the Hilltowns with her family, chickens, gardens and cat.
-She is the Hilltown Families chief editor, writer, & photographer, serves on the Chesterfield Cultural Council, and is a board member of the Hilltown Community Development Corporation.
-She is a life-long activist, published poet, accomplished photographer, and the producer/co-host of the Hilltown Family Variety Show (WXOJ 103.3 FM Northamtpon) with her daughter.
+Sienna is the Founder and Director of Hilltown Families and lives in the Hilltowns with her family, chickens, gardens and cats.
+She is the Hilltown Families chief editor, writer, & photographer, served on the Chesterfield Cultural Council, and is a board member of the Hilltown Community Development Corporation.
+She is a life-long activist, accomplished photographer, and the producer of the Hilltown Family Variety Show (WXOJ 103.3 FM Northampton).
 [LinkedIn] email@example.com